WebOfTrustInfo/rwot3-sf/event-documents/plenaries/7-projectupdate.md

-We had some individual discussions of how our groups appreciated our work.

-We then updated on our projects.

 *Bootstrapping Models for Digital Identity.* Put together six models for bootstrapping a usable system.
 Next steps are trust models.

    * Deliverable: Paper, by end of November